top of page

 The end result is that you get to learn so much more about which different foods may affect you, your child and/or your baby and empowered with this knowledge how to make food decisions for your health and your family's health.

-FODMAP (IBS) symptoms tend to be confined just to the gut: bloating, tummy cramping, constipation and/or diarrhoea and excess gas.
-Feeling awful is secondary to these symptoms, and also fatigue/reflux can co-occur.
-Any other symptoms that seem to be triggered by food for example skin rashes are not FODMAP symptoms.
+symptoms tend to be confined just to the gut: bloating, tummy cramping, constipation and/or diarrhoea and excess gas Fatigue and reflux can occur also occur as secondary symptoms.
+Any other non gut symptoms that seem to be triggered by food for example skin rashes are not FODMAP symptoms.

 Symptoms typically occur 4 - 24 hours post eating the high FODMAP food.
 Sometimes lactose intolerance symptoms can occur within 30 minutes on an empty stomach, especially if the lactose containing food is a drink, for example milk.
 Faster reactions tend not to be FODMAP reactions.